Date of Degree

 Copyright 2010 James Perry Howell

 Howell, James Perry.
-"Parents, watching: introducing surveillance into modern American parenting." dissertation, University of Iowa, 2010.
+"Parents, watching: introducing surveillance into modern American parenting."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.